-The following table provides information concerning the Company's equity compensation plans as of June 30, 2013.
+The following table provides information concerning the Company's equity compensation plans as of June 30, 2015.

 Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

 Equity compensation plans approved by (2)(3)

-security holders(1) 1,019,733 26.33 3,705,988(4)
+security holders(1) 1,012,650 27.30 3,020,206(4)

 Equity compensation plans not approved by

-security holders - N/A
+security holders N/A -

-Total 1,019,733 26.33 3,705,988
+Total 1,012,650 27.30 3,020,206

-(1) Includes shares of our Common Stock issuable upon exercise of options under our 2006 Equity Participation Plan and our 2012 Incentive Award Plan.

-- (2) These shares are available for future issuance under our 2012 Incentive Award Plan, which was approved by our shareholders on December 12, 2012.
-Upon shareholder approval of the 2012 Incentive Award Plan, we froze the 2006 Equity Participation Plan, and no further awards can be granted thereunder. - (3) Shares awarded as restricted stock, restricted stock units or similar awards that convey the full value of the shares subject to the award are counted as 1.87 shares for every one share granted. - (4) Shares subject to awards outstanding under the 2006 Equity Participation Plan that terminate, expire or lapse for any reason (up to a maximum of 2,220,000 shares) also become available for future issuance under our 2012 Incentive Award Plan.
+- (1) Includes shares of the Company's Common Stock issuable upon exercise of options under the 2006 Equity Participation Plan and 2012 Incentive Award Plan. - (2) These shares are available for future issuance under the 2012 Incentive Award Plan, which was approved by the Company's shareholders on December 12, 2012.
+Upon shareholder approval of the 2012 Incentive Award Plan, the Company froze the 2006 Equity Participation Plan, and no further awards can be granted thereunder. - (3) Shares awarded as restricted stock, restricted stock units or similar awards that convey the full value of the shares subject to the award are counted as 1.87 shares for every one share granted. - (4) Shares subject to awards outstanding under the 2006 Equity Participation Plan that terminate, expire or lapse for any reason (up to a maximum of 2,220,000 shares) also become available for future issuance under the 2012 Incentive Award Plan.